Managing Hazardous Waste

 The California Lighting Efficiency and Toxics Reduction Act of 2007 restricts the sale of general purpose lights by any person, including a manufacturer, retailer, distributor and online seller, if those lights contain certain hazardous substances (e.g., mercury) above specific concentration limits.

-For more information, please refer to DTSC’s Restrictions on the Use of Certain Hazardous Substances (RoHS) in General Purpose Lights webpage.
+For more information, visit our Restrictions on the Use of Certain Hazardous Substances (RoHS) in General Purpose Lights webpage.

 Broken mercury-containing lamps such as fluorescent bulbs and tubes can release mercury into the air and water, so it is important for people to handle these products with care and common sense – much like you would when driving to avoid crashing your car.
 By taking simple steps to prevent breaking these lamps, consumers can avoid exposure to mercury and mercury vapors.